edmundsapi-preprod/edmundsapi-preprod.github.com/api-documentation/vehicle/price_tmv/v1/index.md

 When you display our True Market Value® (TMV®) prices for any new or used vehicles, we ask for the following:

 1) When a price is displayed, it is captioned or titled one of the following:

 * Edmunds.com True Market Value®
 * Edmunds.com TMV®

-2) When a price is displayed, the date it was generated though the API should also be displayed, since TMV® prices are “perishable.”
+2) When a price is displayed, the date it was generated through the API should also be displayed, since TMV® prices are “perishable.”

-3) That you include the following explanations of what that number is:
+3) Unless you are displaying the TMV price for a specific VIN:  That you include the following explanations of what that number is:

 * For the presentation of TMV® for new vehicles: